'No-one is invincible', Rafael Nadal tells AFP ahead of French Open - RFI

 Between 2005 and 2007, he went on an 81-win streak on clay.

-In his great rivalry with Djokovic, which stands at 29-28 in the Serb's favour, Nadal holds the upper hand on clay.
+In his great rivalry with Djokovic, which stands at 29-28 in the Serb's favour, Nadal holds the upper hand on clay.#photo1

 He has a 19-7 record on the surface against the world number one and is 9-4 in finals.